DavidVorick/knosys/Transaction Fees.md

 ##Overview

+Transaction fees are coins in transactions that are given to miners when the transaction is mined into a block.
+The transaction fee is given to the miner, which provides an incentive for the miner to place the transaction into a block.
+There is a non-zero cost associated with including a transaction into a block.
+Blocks with transaction propagate through the network slower than blocks without transactions.
+Slower propagating blocks are at higher risk of being orphaned.
+Infrastructure such as [IBLTs] and [Near Blocks] help reduce the orphan rate on larger blocks, and therefore help reduce the cost of adding a transaction to a block.

+Because of the block size limit, only a finite number of transactions can be included into a block.
+Transaction fees establish a way to pick which transactions should go into a block.
+Transactions with insufficient fees may get stuck on the network, which can be espeically problematic when mempools never prune the transaction and also never accept a double spend of the outputs in the unconfirmed transaction.
+Policies such as [Replace By Fee] and [Child Pays for Parent] affect transaction circulation.
+Wallets can avoid making destined-to-fail transactions by participating in [Fee Discovery].

+Fees are added to transactions by having the sum of the outputs of the transaction be less than the sum of the inputs of the transaction.
+People have infrequently added an absurd transaction fee to a transaction by miscalculating the outputs.
+The transaction fee cannot be determined by looking at the transaction alone, additional information about the outputs being spent is required.
+These shortcomings have led to proposals such as [OP_FEE] and [OP_CHECKFEE].

+The current block reward is 25 Bitcoins.
+Eventually, this reward will fall heavily towards 0.
+With a 0-value block reward, the primary source of income for miners becomes transaction fees.
+This can lead to issues such as [Fee Sniping] and [Underfunded Mining].

-This page contains a bunch of links related to transaction fees.
-Currently, it includes the topics of 'transaction relay policy', 'funding network security (miners)', 'network fee policy', 'replace-by-fee,' 'fee sniping', 'fee sharing', 'OP_FEE' 'child-pays-for-parent', 'fee discovery'.
+Links on this page include the topics of 'transaction relay policy', 'miner income', 'network fee policy', 'replace-by-fee,' 'fee sniping', 'fee sharing', 'OP_FEE' 'child-pays-for-parent', 'fee discovery'.

 #### Vocabulary

-**CPFP/CP4P**: Child Pays For Parent
+**CPFP/CP4P**: Child Pays For Parent - a child transaction with high fees can incentivize miners to add the unconfirmed parent transaction to a block.

 **Fee Sniping**: Miners try to re-mine the most recent block so that they may steal the fees in the block.

-**RBF**: Replace By Fee
+**RBF**: Replace By Fee - the outputs of an unconfirmed transaction are double-spent in a new transaction with higher miner fees.

 ##High Signal Links